jakesmileydev/jakesmileydev/README.md

 ### Hi <img src="https://github.com/jakesmileydev/jakesmileydev/blob/main/wave.gif?raw=true" width="30" height="30" />, I'm Jake Smiley.
-A web developer with a passion for creating pixel perfect websites and applications.
-I love learning new things and slingin' code!
+A web developer with a passion for creating pixel perfect websites, learning new things, and collaborating on projects.
+Hit me up if you wanna sling some code or just swap dad jokes!

 ### 📫 How to reach me: